Suggested Readings on Afghanistan, Kashmir, Nepal, and Sri Lanka

 Snedden, Christopher.
 2012.
 The Untold Story of the People of Azad Kashmir.
-London: Hurst & Company.
+London: Hurst.

-Bertelsmann Transformation Index.
+Bertelsmann Stiftung.
 2014.
-Transformation Index 2014 Nepal Report.
+“Bertelsman Transformation Index, 2014: Nepal Country Report.”
 Gütersloh, Germany: Bertelsmann Stiftung.

 Gellner, David N. 2012.
-“Fluidity, Hybridity, Performativity: How Relevant are Social-Scientific Buzzwords for Nepal's Constitution-Building.”
-In, Ethnicity and Federalization in Nepal.
+“Fluidity, Hybridity, Performativity: How Relevant are Social-Scientific Buzzwords for Nepal’s Constitution-Building.”
+In Ethnicity and Federalization in Nepal, edited by Chaitanya Mishra and Om P. Gurung, 91–102.
 Kathmandu: Tribhuvan University Central Department of Sociology and Anthropology.

 Hindman, Heather.
+2013.
 Mediating the Global: Expatria's Forms and Consequences in Kathmandu.
-Stanford, Calif.: Stanford University Press, 2013.
+Stanford, Calif.: Stanford University Press.

 Holmberg, David, Judith Pettigrew, and Mukta S. Tamang.
 2008.
 “Views from the Field: Anthropological Perspectives on the Constituent Assembly Elections.”
 Baha Occasional Papers 2.
 Kathmandu: Social Science Baha.

 International Crisis Group.
-September 29, 2010.
+2010.
 “Nepal’s Political Rites of Passage.”
-Asia Report No. 194.
+Asia Report, no. 194.
 New York: International Crisis Group.

 Kunreuther, Laura.
 2009.
 “Between Love and Property: Voice, Sentiment, and Subjectivity in the Reform of Daughter's Inheritance in Nepal.”
 American Ethnologist 36, no. 3: 545–62.

 Lawoti, Mahendra, and Susan Hangen, eds.
 2013.
 Nationalism and Ethnic Conflict in Nepal: Identities and Mobilization after 1990.
-London: Routledge.
+New York: Routledge.